hadyrashwan/rephraserAI/chrome_web_store.md

-# Adding RephraserAI to the Chrome Web Store
+# RephraserAI

 RephraserAI is a Chrome extension that allows you to rephrase selected text using advanced AI models.
 This extension is open-source and can be run locally.
-You can use various AI services such as Gemini, OpenAI, Grok, Sambanova Cloud, and Mistral AI.
+You can use various AI services such as Gemini (default), OpenAI, Grok, Sambanova Cloud, and Mistral AI.

 ## Usage